-The objective of revegetation on plateau areas is to facilitate the establishment of White spruce coniferous forests.
+The objective of revegetation on plateau areas is to facilitate the establishment of mixedwood forests.
 This will be achieved by:

-- Create naturally shaped landscapes that match the surrounding topography of the surrounding south aspect slopes. - Leaving the surface rough and loose. - Woody debris will be scattered on the surface at densities of 100 m3/ha. - Hydro seeding with alder seed or planted with alder seedlings at a density of 1500 stems/ha.
+- Create naturally shaped landscapes that match the surrounding topography of the surrounding south aspect slopes. - The surface will be scarified - Woody debris will be scattered on the surface at densities of 100 m3/ha. - Planing with regionally appropriate trees and shrubs determine traditional use plants that can be seeded or planted within areas undergoing reclamation and revegetation.